breadboard-ai/breadboard/DEVELOPING.md

 #### Front-end

-[Vite](https://vitejs.dev/) is currently brought up in the `breadboard-web` dir.
+[Vite](https://vitejs.dev/) is currently brought up in the `visual-editor` package.
 Use it as a template for other front-end TypeScript packages.
-Alternatively, you can use `npm init @google-labs/breadboard [project-name]` to create a new front-end project.

 ## Sending PRs

 This repo protects the `main` branch, which means all changes must go through a GitHub PR.
 This enforces that all tests pass and packages builds before any change lands, and provides an opportunity for code review.

 > [!TIP]
 > The [GitHub CLI](https://cli.github.com/) makes it easy to send PRs by